-4. Third Party Studies
+6. Third Party Studies

-Projects must budget \$5,000 to \$25,000 for third party studies.
-At the Authority's sole discretion, any or all of the following may be required: a construction cost estimate, a market study, environmental studies beyond a phase I, an appraisal, a cost certification, and such other third party studies as the Authority may require.
+Projects must budget \$15,000 to \$25,000 for third party studies.
+Any or all of the following may be required and should be anticipated in the budget: a construction cost estimate, a market study, environmental studies beyond a phase I, an appraisal, a cost certification, and such other third party studies as the Authority may require.

-5. Environmental Remediation
+7. Environmental Remediation